Colombo crime family: Third Family War (1991–1993)

 Twelve people, including three innocent bystanders, died in this gang war, and 18 associates have never been seen again.
 More than 80 made members and associates from both sides of the Colombo family were convicted, jailed or indicted.
-These included Persico's brother Theodore "Teddy" Persico and his son Alphonse Persico, DeRoss, Orena's nephews William V. Orena, his older brother Micheal Orena, and Orena's two sons, Victor Jr. Orena and John Orena.
+These included Persico's brother Theodore "Teddy" Persico and his son Alphonse Persico, DeRoss, Orena's nephew William V. Orena, his older brother Micheal Orena, and Orena's two sons, Victor Orena, Jr. and John Orena.
 While both sides appealed to the Commission for help, the war continued.
 In November 1991, Gregory Scarpa, a Persico loyalist, was driving his daughter and granddaughter home when several Orena gunmen ambushed them.
 Scarpa and his relatives managed to escape.

 The war continued until 1992, when Orena was convicted of racketeering, the 1989 Ocera murder, and other related charges.
 He received three life sentences plus 85 years in federal prison.
 58 soldiers and associates—42 from the Persico faction and 16 from the Orena faction—were sent to prison.
 Raab later wrote that Persico's attempts to keep control of the family from prison nearly destroyed it.
 By his estimate, 70 of the family's members and associates were convicted as a result of the war, and the family was down to around 75 made members.

 While the Colombo war raged, the Commission refused to allow any Colombo member to sit on the Commission and considered dissolving the family.
-Lucchese underboss Anthony Casso proposed to merge the family with his own to end the war, while in 2000 plans were proposed to split its manpower and resources among the remaining families.
+Lucchese underboss Anthony Casso proposed to merge the family with his own to end the war, while in 2000, plans were proposed to split its manpower and resources among the remaining families.
 In 2002, with the help of Bonanno family boss Joseph Massino, the other families finally allowed the Colombos to rejoin the Commission.